Avnet/M14A2AGTTS_Example/README.md

 >

 # Build for Greentea testing
-After program operation has been verified, build for the Greentea test suite using the following steps:
+After the basic application has been verified, build for the Greentea test suite using the following steps:
 1. There is a known issue when using Greentea (https://os.mbed.com/docs/v5.7/tools/testing-applications.html) whereby there cannot be a main() function outside of a TESTS directory when building and running tests.
 This is because all nontest code is compiled and linked with the test code and a linker error will occur due to